-The Demarco Archive at la Scuola Grande di San Marco in Venice, Italy, for the exhibition 'Art and Healing' (May 2019)
+The images above represent the Demarco Archive at la Scuola Grande di San Marco in Venice, Italy, for the exhibition 'Art and Healing' (May 2019)

 *watch the film "An Introduction to Art and Healing" below.

 This image represents the most recent manifestation of the Demarco Archive - not in a contemporary gallery, but in a historic, landmark building in Venice, which has been since the 13th century until today associated with coming together of the worlds of art and medical science.

 La Scuola Grande di San Marco was founded in the 13th century and contains many masterpieces by many important Venetian artists including Giacomo Tintoretto.
 It is also famous for an extraordinary library, defining the beginning of medical science in Italy.
 The first Edinburgh Festival in 1947 came into being as a manifestation of all the arts as a "healing balm," then necessary to heal with the wounds inflicted by the global tragedy of WWII.
 The Demarco Archive ascends to the condition of a large scale artwork and thus can be best described by the German word "Gesamtkunstwerk" (a total artwork).
 It expresses Joseph Beuys' concept of "social sculpture."